oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **enum_locale** *string* - the locale name in which an enum name and options labels are entered.
 This is a temporary attribute used to allow creating an enum on a field edit page.
 As part of the schema update procedure, the value of this attribute is removed.

 * **enum_name** *string* - the name of an enum linked to a field.
 This is a temporary attribute used to allow creating an enum on a field edit page.
-The value of this attribute is used as a label for an entity that is used to store enum values, and then as part of the field reference update procedure, it is removed.
+The value of this attribute is used as a label for an entity that is used to store enum options, and then as part of the field reference update procedure, it is removed.

 * **enum_public** *boolean* - indicates whether an enum is public or not.
 This temporary attribute is used to create/edit an enum on a field edit page.
 As part of the schema update procedure, the value of this attribute is moved to the entity.enum.public attribute.
 This flag cannot be changed for system enums (owner='system').

-* **enum_options** *array* - the list of enum values.
+* **enum_options** *array* - the list of enum options.
 This temporary attribute is used to create/edit an enum on a field edit page.
 As part of the schema update procedure, the value of this attribute is moved to a table that is used to store enum values.

 * **immutable** *boolean* - is used to prohibit changing the enum association state (regardless of whether it is enabled or not) for the entity.
 If TRUE, then the current state cannot be changed.